sokuzen/pudding.coffee/content/posts/set-up-ef-core-on-asp-net-core-web-api-3-1/index.md

 Either way here's a post for people who will experience (or are experiencing) the same thing, so they won't need to spend the same time I did.

-# Code-First
+## Code-First

 Let me first describe what made me write this up.

-I have an existing Web API that serves hard-coded data.
+I have an existing Web API that serves non-persistent data.
 The API is designed in a way that one can switch and persist to another data context easily, the latter of which I wanted to do.
 And I don't want to make a whole database schema by hand; I want the DB to be based on the models I already defined.
 I know that's possible in Spring, so I'm sure I can do that too in .NET Core.

 And there, I found EF Core and Migrations.

-# Set up
+## Set-up

 For this tutorial, I'll use SQL Server Development Edition.
 I also customized the pre-loaded Weather Forecast Controller-- that guy Visual Studio generates when one makes a .NET Core Web API from a template.
 I'll make this simple so you can easily grasp the concept.
 Feel free to modify the steps as you go for your case.